 Do I need to clean Nylabones?

-It is important to ensure all toys are kept clean and hygienic as they can harbor bacteria which could make your dog sick.
+It is important to ensure all toys are kept clean and hygienic, as they can harbor bacteria that could make your dog sick.
 Do not subject Nylabones to high temperatures or strong chemicals which may alter the composition of the plastic in the Nylabone and make it unsafe to chew on.
 Scrub with a brush under warm water and mild, pet-safe detergent, then rinse thoroughly.